fubar2/toolfactory/README.md

 #Short Story

-Galaxy is easily extended by adding a new tool.
-Each new scientific computational package added as a tool to Galaxy requires some special instructions to be written, so Galaxy can make the package readily available to users.
-Most tool instructions are manually prepared by a skilled programmer, most of whom use Planemo because it automates much of the basic boilerplate and makes the process much easier.
-The ToolFactory (TF) uses Planemo under the hood for many functions, but hides the command line from the TF user.
+Galaxy is easily extended to new applications by adding a new tool.
+Each new scientific computational package added as a tool to Galaxy requires some special instructions to be written.
+This is sometimes termed "wrapping" an application because the wrapper code instructs Galaxy how to make the third party package readily available to all Galaxy users.
+Most Galaxy tools have been manually prepared by skilled programmers, many using Planemo because it automates much of the basic boilerplate and makes the process much easier.
+The ToolFactory (TF) uses Planemo under the hood for many functions, but hides the command line complexities from the TF user.

+#More Explanation

 The TF is an unusual Galaxy tool, designed to allow a skilled user to make new Galaxy tools.
-It appears in Galaxy just like any other tool but it's outputs include new Galaxy tools generated using instructions provided by the user.
+It appears in Galaxy just like any other tool but outputs include new Galaxy tools generated using instructions provided by the user and the results of Planemo lint and tool testing using small sample inputs provided by the TF user.
+The small samples become tests built in to the new tool.

 It offers a familiar Galaxy form driven way to define how the user of the new tool will choose input data from their history, and what parameters the new tool user will be able to adjust.